On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Exact solutions

 \section{Exact solutions}

 Finding the transformation~\eqref{eq:PrincipalTransformationPrimitiveEquations} has two more immediate benefits.
-It allows one to take arbitrary exact solutions of the primitive equations in the resting reference frame to exact solutions of the primitive equations in a constantly rotating reference frame and vice versa.
-This transformation is also important because it enables one to carry out Lie reductions using the simplified Lie invariance algebra $\mathfrak g_0$, spanned by the operators~\eqref{eq:MaximalLieInvarianceAlgebraPrimitiveEquationsFzero} and then to extend the solutions obtained to the rotating case.
+It allows one to take arbitrary exact solutions of the primitive equations in a resting reference frame to exact solutions of the primitive equations in a constantly rotating reference frame and vice versa.
+This transformation is also important because it enables one to carry out Lie reductions using the simplified Lie invariance algebra $\mathfrak g_0$, which is spanned by the vector fields~\eqref{eq:MaximalLieInvarianceAlgebraPrimitiveEquationsFzero}, and then to extend the solutions obtained to the rotating case.
 Examples for both of the above usages are presented in this section.